Naqareh: Europe

-Kettledrums were adopted in Europe during the 13th century Crusades, following contact with Saracen musicians who played the drums;The Arabic term naqqara became French nacaires, the Italian naccheroni and the English nakers.
-The instrument spread rapidly, reaching England in the 14th century.
+Kettledrums were adopted in Europe during the 13th century Crusades, following contact with Saracen musicians who played the drums.
+The Arabic term naqqara became French nacaires, the Italian naccheroni and the English nakers.
+The instrument spread rapidly, reaching England in the 14th century; the nacaire was, according to Froissart and the Chronicles of Jean de Joinville, among the instruments used at the entry of Edward III into Calais in 1347.
 The instrument is very visible in European artwork and iconography of the period, before fading from view in the 17th century.

 As the Grove Dictionary of Music describes them:

 They were more or less hemispherical, 15-25cm in diameter, frequently with snares and usually played in pairs, suspended in front of the player.
 They were usually played with drumsticks, mainly for martial purposes but also in chamber music, dance and processional music and probably for accompanying songs.

 Kettledrums in Europe today are called tympani or timpani, descended from the imported naqareh.

 Georgia

 Diplipito is a widespread percussion instrument all over Georgia.
 It comprises two small cone-shaped clay pots (jars) of the same height, but different width, which are covered with leather.
 One of the clay pots is smaller than the other.
 A cord ties the two jars together.
-The height of the jars is 200-250 mm, and their diameters are 90mm and 170mm.
+The height of the jars is 200–250 mm, and their diameters are 90mm and 170mm.
 The diplipito is played with two small sticks called "goat legs."
 The instrument is used to provide rhythms for vocal music and dance music.
 It is often combined with instruments such as duduki, buzika panduri, and salamuri.
 The diplipito is generally played by males, and plays an important role in Georgian folk ensembles.